Operation Medak Pocket: Canadian buffer

 The UN forces took control of abandoned Serbian positions but again came under fire from the Croatian lines, with the attackers using rocket propelled grenades and anti-aircraft guns.
 The UN troops then dug in their positions and apparently returned fire.
 As night fell, the Croatians attempted several flanking manoeuvres but the Canadians responded with fire against the Croatian infantry.
 The French used 20 mm cannon fire to suppress Croatian heavy weapons.
 The Croatian commander, Rahim Ademi, upon realizing that his forces could not complete their objectives, met with the Canadian commander and agreed to a ceasefire where his troops would withdraw by noon the next day.

 According to Croatian version of events, Canadians started moving forward towards Croatian positions, while still having Serb troops right behind their back.
 The Croatian side interpreted this Canadian move as their non-completing of first phase of the agreement, which among other things included demilitarisation of area around Serb-held positions.
 At the same time, Serb forces located to the rear of the Canadians sniped Croatian positions; nevertheless, the order was issued not to open fire on UNPROFOR.
 Croatian soldiers received an order from Brigadier Ademi to fire only in self defence, and not to use heavy weapons and tanks.
 As the night fell the situation became unclear because Serb troops could not be clearly distinct from UNPROFOR forces, so gunfire was exchanged with the opposing side as a mean of deterrent for any kind of attack on Croatian positions.
-On the following morning, Brigadier Ademi claimed to have become angry because UNPROFOR forces wanted to provoke his men, take new positions and thus allow Serbs to take their old positions back, so he allowed the implementation of phase two, which meant UNPROFOR troops crossing behind Croatian lines.
+The following morning, Brigadier Ademi claimed to have become angry because UNPROFOR forces wanted to provoke his men, take new positions and thus allow Serbs to take their old positions back, so he allowed the implementation of phase two, which meant UNPROFOR troops crossing behind Croatian lines.

 When the deadline passed, Canadian forces attempted to cross the Croatian lines, but were stopped at a mined and well-defended roadblock.
-Calvin held an impromptu media conference with the roadblock as a backdrop, telling journalists that Croatian forces clearly had something to hide.
+Lieutenant-Colonel Calvin held an impromptu media conference with the roadblock as a backdrop, telling journalists that Croatian forces clearly had something to hide.
 The Croatian high command, realizing they had a public relations disaster on their hands, quickly moved back to their lines held on 9 September.
 The withdrawal was finally verified as having been completed by 18:00 on 17 September, bringing the offensive to an end.